Plotting theoretical infrared spectra

 Published:

-I recently had to plot some theoretical infrared spectra using the output of a DFT optimisation and frequency calculation performed in Gausian and didn’t want to have to plot everything in Gaussview.
+I recently had to plot some theoretical infrared spectra using the output of a DFT optimisation and frequency calculation performed in Gaussian and didn’t want to have to plot everything in Gaussview.
 Here’s how to plot exactly the same spectrum as Gaussview, and hopefully a clear explanation of what Gaussian means by IR Intensities

 .